populationgenomics/production-pipelines/README.md

   * `gs://cpg-prophecy-test/large-cohort/v0-1/ancestry/loadings.ht`
   * `gs://cpg-prophecy-test/large-cohort/v0-1/ancestry/scores.ht`

-When there are samples with known continental population available (the metamist participant metadata field with that data can be specified in the [TOML](configs/defaults/large_cohort.toml) as `large_cohort.pop_meta_field`), a random forest method is used to infer population labels from the PCA results.
+When there are samples with known continental population available (the metamist participant metadata field with that data can be specified in the [TOML](configs/defaults/large_cohort.toml) as `large_cohort.training_pop`), a random forest method is used to infer population labels from the PCA results.
 The method is trained using 16 principal components as features on samples with known ancestry (the number of components can be adjusted in the TOML as well as `large_cohort.n_pcs`).
 Ancestry was assigned to all samples for which the probability of that ancestry was high enough (the threshold is configured as `large_cohort.min_pop_prob` in the TOML).
 Results are written as sample-level table `gs://cpg-prophecy-test/large-cohort/v0-1/ancestry/inferred_pop.ht`.

 ```
 Row fields: